AndrewLMason/AndrewLMason/README.md

-# Andrggew L Mason laboratory github repositories #
+# Andrew L Mason laboratory github repositories #

 This is a repository for the Mason laboratory where different projects are documented and associated computer scripts are stored.